-Chapter 12 Special member functions [special]
+Chapter 12 Special member functions

-12.1 Constructors
+12.1 Constructors [class.ctor]

-[class.ctor]
+[special]

-- 5 A default constructor for a class X is a constructor of class X that can be called without an argument.
+A default constructor for a class X is a constructor of class X that can be called without an argument.
 If there is no user-declared constructor for class X, a constructor having no parameters is implicitly declared.
 An implicitly-declared default constructor is an inline public member of its class.
-For a union like class that has a variant member with a non-trivial default constructor, an implicitly-declared default constructor is defined as deleted ([dcl.fct.def]).
-A default constructor is trivial if it is implicitly-declared and if: - its class has no virtual functions ([class.virtual]) and no virtual base classes ([class.mi]), and - all the direct base classes of its class have trivial default constructors, and - for all the non-static data members of its class that are of class type (or array thereof), each such class has a trivial default constructor.
+For a union like class that has a variant member with a non-trivial default constructor, an implicitly-declared default constructor is defined as deleted (??).
+A default constructor is trivial if it is implicitly-declared and if:

+- its class has no virtual functions (??) and no virtual base classes (??), and - all the direct base classes of its class have trivial default constructors, and - for all the non-static data members of its class that are of class type (or array thereof), each such class has a trivial default constructor.